 Schizophrenic Difficulty: Chemical Plant Zone Act 2 is a lot harder than its position in the game (fourth Act out of twenty) would suggest, and for a while afterwards the game gets quite a bit easier.

 Secret Level: The 2013 remake adds one.
 In the original game, there is an inescapable spike pit in Mystic Cave Zone Act 2.
 The remake removes the spikes and the pit instead leads to none other than the formerly Dummied Out Hidden Palace Zone.
+Furthermore, the beta version of the level, sad music and all, is still accessible by a code.

 The remake also has a hidden Special Stage that can be played through the level select menu.
 It has corkscrews near the end!